ben-mulhern/shithead-rules/rules.md

 A player's _must_ perform precisely one of three actions on their turn:

-1. Play one or more _playable_ cards from their hand, adding it/them face up onto the top of the play pile
+1. Play a set of _playable_ cards from their hand, adding it/them face up onto the top of the play pile
 2. Pick up all of the play pile cards into their hand
 3. "Show" a 3 to another player (more details on this later - see section 9).